 Claire Lees is the winner of the 2019 Wil Keune Mozart Prize at the Veronica Dunne International Singing Competition.
-She recently sang the role of Adina at Iford Arts in their production of L’elisir d’amore and also made her Opera Holland park debut, singing the role of Oscar in the Young Artist performance of Un ballo in maschera.
-She is a Samling Artist and is a recipient of an Independent Opera Voice Scholarship and Fellowship.
+She recently performed Barbarina Le nozze di Figaro for Opera Holland Park where she has previously made her début in the role of Oscar in the Young Artists’ performance of Un ballo in maschera.
+She is a Samling Artist and a recipient of an Independent Opera Voice Scholarship and Fellowship.

-In 2018, Claire sang in her first season in the Glyndebourne Festival Chorus where she covered the role of Yniold in Debussy’s Pelleas et Melisande and sang in the chorus in the revivals of Handel’s Guilio Cesare and Saul and in a new production of Barber’s Vanessa.
-She then joined them for their 50th anniversary tour covering a Spirit in Massenet’s Cendrillon and chorus in Verdi’s La Traviata.
+On graduating from the Opera Course at the Guildhall School of Music and Drama (GSMD) Claire joined the Glyndebourne Festival Opera where she covered the role of Yniold in Debussy’s Pelleas et Melisande, and performed in the chorus of Handel’s Guilio Cesare and Saul, and in the new production of Barber’s Vanessa.
+She later joined GFO for their 50th anniversary tour.

-Claire has performed in numerous venues such as the Wigmore Hall, the Barbican Hall, St James’ Piccadilly, St Martin-in-the-Fields and Peterborough Cathedral.
+Claire has performed concerts in several major venues including the Wigmore Hall, the Barbican Hall, St James’ Piccadilly, St Martin-in-the-Fields and Peterborough Cathedral.

 She has worked with Iain Burnside on his Drums and Guns project in collaboration with the Juilliard School and Royal Irish Academy of Music, performing in Dublin, London and New York.

 Claire was engaged to return to Glyndebourne Festival Opera last summer to cover Oberto in Alcina.
 However, following the outbreak of the COVID19 pandemic, the Festival was cancelled.

 Forthcoming engagements include Cendrillion in Viardot's Cendrillion for VIARDOT200 and she will début at Garsington Festival in 2022 to sing La Musica in Monteverdi’s Orfeo.